Whitechapel: 20th century

 The Siege of Sidney Street (also known as the Battle of Stepney, after the Metropolitan Borough of Stepney of which Whitechapel was part) in January 1911 was a gunfight between police and military forces, and Latvian revolutionaries.
 Then Home Secretary Winston Churchill took over the operation, and his presence caused a political row over the level of his involvement during the time.
 His biographers disagreed and claimed that he gave no operational commands to the police, but a Metropolitan Police account states that the events of Sidney Street were "a very rare case of a Home Secretary taking police operational command decisions".
 (Note: Subsequent stories that a bullet passed through Churchill's top hat are apocryphal, and no reference to such an occurrence appears in either the official records, or Churchill's accounts of the siege.)

 The Freedom Press, a socialist publishing house, thought it worthwhile to explore conditions in the leading city of the nation that had invented modern capitalism.
 He concluded that English poverty was far rougher than the American variety.
 The juxtaposition of the poverty, homelessness, exploitative work conditions, prostitution, and infant mortality of Whitechapel and other East End locales with some of the greatest personal wealth the world has ever seen made it a focal point for leftist reformers and revolutionaries of all kinds, from George Bernard Shaw, whose Fabian Society met regularly in Whitechapel, to Vladimir Lenin, who led rallies in Whitechapel during his exile from Russia.
 The area is still home to Freedom Press, the anarchist publishing house founded by Charlotte Wilson.

+During World War I, "Little Germany" was destroyed by riots and the men were sent to the Isle of Man, with only a few churches left standing today.

 On Sunday 4 October 1936, the British Union of Fascists led by Oswald Mosley, intended to march through the East End, an area with a large Jewish population.
 The BUF mustered on and around Tower Hill and hundreds of thousands of local people turned out to block the march.
 There were violent clashes with the BUF around Tower Hill, but most of the violence occurred as police tried to clear a route through the crowds for the BUF to follow.